On this page

 For a list of pipeline stages that are available and their allowed function context, see Aggregation.

-When data is bulk/batch loaded into MongoDB Atlas, you may see a delay in data appearing on devices while Atlas App Services processes changes.
+When data is bulk/batch loaded into MongoDB Atlas, you may see a delay in data appearing on devices while App Services processes changes.

-- Data Lakes do not support write operations.
+Federated data sources do not support write operations.

 You can link a serverless instance to your app as a MongoDB data source.
 However, serverless instances do not currently support change streams, so the following features are limited: